Garsojamec/JordanCurve/drafted_notes.md

 ### Boundary
 ### proving the theorem
-From any space you can just go to the circle lol. if u have the circle then u have a ball that a piece of the circle falls inside of. that ball maps to a ball in R. This is because the circle is mapped to by R.
+From any space you can just go to the circle lol.
+If you have a random space, the space has balls associated with it that are the same as the balls around a circle. if u have the circle then u have a ball that a piece of the circle falls inside of. that ball maps to a ball in R. This is because the circle is mapped to by R.
 circle: real -> (real,real)